keerthanap8898/TextToVideoAPI/README.md

 1. Problem Statement (The Why)
   - Customers: Users and maintainers etc including and not restricted to Developers, researchers, and creative teams who need a scalable, programmatic text-to-video generation service.
-  - Pain Points: Current video generation tools are often single-instance, blocking, and lack scalable API endpoints.
+  - Pain Points: Current GenAI tools are often single-instance, blocking, and lack scalable API endpoints.
 Customers require asynchronous, concurrent, multi-GPU processing to handle high request volumes.
-  - Urgency: Demand for generative AI video content is growing rapidly; this solution enables fast iteration and deployment.
+  - Urgency: Demand for generative AI content is growing rapidly; this solution enables fast iteration and deployment.

 2. Proposed Solution (The What)
   - Goal is to build an asynchronous text-to-video API using the Genmo Mochi-1 model hosted on an 8×H100 GPU Kubernetes worker node.
 The backend will handle job submission, tracking, and retrieval via JSON-based endpoints.
 A basic React-based frontend will allow prompt submission, status monitoring, and file downloads.
 The system will be deployed on Kubernetes (K8s) with GPU resource allocation, multi-replica redundancy, and horizontal scaling.